 How To Watch

-Some intrepid souls do try to follow the procession and then make their way into the Square, but things do tend to get really crowded so while that’s an adventurous option, it may mean being on the move a lot and not getting to see a huge amount.
+Some intrepid souls do try to follow the processions as they make their way around the Hill, but things tend to get really crowded so while that’s an adventurous option, it may mean being on the move a lot and not getting to see a huge amount.
 If you’re there for action and atmosphere and don’t mind losing a bit of the visual aspect, that can be really exciting.
 If you’d rather see more in one go without rushing about, being stationary may work better for you.

 As with Beltane Fire Festival, it is highly unlikely that anyone will ever see every single part of the event.
 This is not a sit-down show.
 It is investigative outdoor theatre, an immersive experience in motion, and part of that experience is about the atmosphere of the city at night, the crowds of people celebrating together and your unique view, which will always be a little different from someone else’s.

 Featured image by Vince Graham for Beltane Fire Society.
 All rights reserved.